GENI-NSF/geni-tools/README.txt

    your GCF trusted roots directory created in steps 2 and 3 above.
 This is not particularly necessary for the Clearinghouse (gcf-ch), but is necessary for the Aggregate Manager (gcf-am).

+   To add a any root certificate to an OpenFlow (Expedient) aggregate manager, copy the file to
+     /etc/expedient/gcf-x509.crt as [something].crt
+   In /etc/expedient/apache/ca-certs, do:
+     sudo make
+   This should run the local Makefile, creating a symlink [something].0 to the .crt file in the gcf-x509.crt directory.

 6.2 Listing Aggregates -- Do this on all peered clearinghouses